SalomonMetre/SUFeeds/README.md

 ## License
-This project is developed for educational purposes only to illustrate fundamental OOP principles, GUI basics, and JDBC. <br>
+This project is developed for educational purposes only to illustrate fundamental OOP principles, GUI basics, and JDBC. <br> <br>
-Salomon Kulondwa Metre, 2024

----
+(Metre, 2024)